mateuszwasko1/Tweet_Sentiment_Analysis/README.md

     git push
 ```
 Make the name easy to understand for others in case we need to got back to the commits

+When the commit is good to be merged onto the main branch, leave the master branch as it is!
+This one is protected, and only things can be put on this branch by pull requests that have been reviewed!

 **Installing New Dependencies**
 ```bash